oyyd/kcp-node/WORK.md

 - kcp->cwnd is zero if the `nc` is not set.
 Therefore no packets will be sended.
 - default `sn` 0 indicate that the first segment will always be received
 - kcp.xmit never used
+- Encryption is how kcp-go refuses unauthorized connections so that we must use one in real world.